pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1778 AWS ELB & LeetCode 36 Problem

+This morning I continued studying for my AWS certification, this time studying the different AWS Load Balancer options available.
+For my DSA study I solved a medium algorithm problem, this problem was difficult at the beginning and I need to work on the problem for more than 1 hour, I reviewed the better solutions to the problem, but for me these solutions were hard to understand, they used a lot of maths in the solution.
+My implemented solution for me is easy to understand and works with great performance.

 ### Day 1777 Ephemeral Volumes

 Today I learned the ephemeral storage options in AWS.
 I am learning about the different Storage options for EC2 instances like EBS, EFS, Amazon FSx and EC2 instance storage.
 EC2 instances storage offers a better performance than EBS but the trade-off is manage ephemeral storage this means if the instance is stopped or deleted you will lose all your data, also I learned that Amazon has an option for Windows File system because mots the Storage options are designed to work on Linux instances.
 I read the Kubernetes documentation about [ephemeral volumes](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/).

 ### Day 1776 Longest Consecutive Sequence & Product of Array Except Itself